arlac77/hinted-tree-merger/README.md

 ## indexFor

-find best insertion point for b[i] in a
+Find best insertion point for b[i] in a

 ### Parameters